Jose de Creeft: Early life

-José de Creeft was born in Guadalajara, Spain, on November 27, 1884, to Mariano de Creeft y Masdeu and Rosa Champane y Ortiz.
+José de Creeft was born in Guadalajara, Spain, on November 27, 1884, to Catalan parents Mariano de Creeft y Masdeu and Rosa Champane y Ortiz.
 Four years later the family moved to Barcelona.
 In 1890, when his father died leaving the family destitute, de Creeft, his mother and two sisters moved in with an aunt.
 At six years of age, de Creeft took his first job earning pennies by carrying stone and sand at the construction site of La Sagrada Familia, designed and built by the architect Antonio Gaudi.

 In 1895, de Creeft began modeling religious figures in clay to sell at the Festival Santa Lucia, Barcelona, which he fired at home in his kiln and sold near the steps of the Cathedral of Barcelona.
 Two years later he began his first apprenticeship with the craftsman and imagier, Barnadas who carved religious figures in wood.
 A year later, he was apprenticed at the Artistic Foundry of Masriera & Campins, under the sculptor Mariano Benlliure, followed by studies with Manolo Hugué.

 In 1900, de Creeft moved to Madrid and studied in the workshop of Don Augustin Querol Subirats, Official Sculptor of Spain.
 This was de Creeft's first experience with stone carving.
 He also studied drawing with Rafael Hidalgo and Gutierrez de Caviedes, and sculpture with Ignacio Zuloaga.
 The following year he worked as a draftsman for the Madrid Administration of Bridges and Roads, where he learned perspective and precision drawing.
 In 1902, he opened his first studio with a friend on "Calle Españoletto".
 At this time he observed the art work of a group of Eskimos (Inuit) in El Retiro Park which had a profound impact on his developing aesthetic.
 “The Eskimos impressed me with their simplicity and their directness of expression.
 With tiny pieces of ivory they made monumental sculptures that had strength, power and serenity, though they were less than hand-sized.”
 A year later, his first exhibition of portraits of children in clay and plaster was held at El Circulo de Bellas Artes in Madrid.

 In 1905, he moved to Paris.
 Upon the recommendation of Ignacio Zuloaga, and with the concurrence of Rodin, he entered the Académie Julian where he studied for two years.
 He opened his first studio at 14 rue Chamberry before establishing a second studio at the Bateau Lavoir in Montmartre, where he interacted with Pablo Picasso, Juan Gris, Manolo, and Pablo Gargallo, who also had studios there.
 During this period, de Creeft befriended the artist Mateo Hernandez.